grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.12.2014.10
+- Move notice for old canvas to the bottom of the page

 1.11.2014.10
 - New canvas: fix missing 15 seconds timer to submit in draw first
 - New canvas: option to confirm submitting if more than a minute is left